Bureau of the Census, Department of Commerce.

 Coupled with elimination of the grandfathering and the whole-functioning government criteria, 18 additional comments specifically expressed concern regarding the loss of urbanized area status; 11 of these additional comments addressed the governments in the Bristol, Tennessee-Bristol, Virginia area.
-All 18 favored retention of the grandfathering and the whole-functioning government criteria, as all believed their elimination would result in a loss of urbanized area status.
+All 18 favored retention of the grandfathering and the whole-functioning government criteria, Start Printed Page 11665as all believed their elimination would result in a loss of urbanized area status.

 The Census Bureau received 31 comments regarding the splitting and merging of urban areas; 23 of these expressed concern about splitting urban areas in the vicinity of Los Angeles, California, in particular in Ventura County (the Oxnard-Ventura, Simi Valley, and Thousand Oaks areas) and in Orange County.
 The comments questioned whether smaller urban areas would retain their individual status or be included in the larger Los Angeles urbanized area.
 The majority of these comments dealt equally with the loss of funding, loss of data, and loss of urbanized area status.
 There were no comments in favor of merging existing urbanized areas.
 It was widely held that the splitting of urbanized areas should occur at metropolitan area boundaries.